 One of the most beautiful cafes on campus – this old library (as pictured above) wouldn’t be out of place in Harry Potter.
 Make sure to order their hot chocolate!

 A real gem on campus, the Whitworth is an incredible space, situated in the grounds of Whitworth Park.
 With a full programme of exhibitions and events, and a great café, the Whitworth is space for everyone.

 You may have seen the queues as the Manchester Museum reopened after it’s amazing refurbishment.
 This gem in the heart of campus and should definitely be on your list of places to go if you haven’t already.
 From the vivarium, to dinosaurs and one of the largest collections in the UK of Egyptian and Sudanese artifacts, a wander around the museum is a wonderful way to spend some time relaxing after your exams (or taking some time away from revision).

 Use it as a study spot, a learning resource, or simply a day out.
 Whatever you choose, a visit to The John Rylands, with its Neo-Gothic beauty will have you in awe of your surroundings and its history.
 The current exhibition “Worker’s Playtime” is on until September.

 Chill with Turing

-Jump on the 147 and head to North Campus.
-Just beyond Sackville Street is the lovely Sackville Gardens, and right in the middle you’ll find a bench space next to a life-size sculpture of Alan Turning.
-Read about his life while you enjoy the late summer sunshine.
+Just beyond Sackville Street is the lovely Sackville Gardens, and right in the middle you’ll find a bench space next to a life-size sculpture of Alan Turing.
+Read about his life while you enjoy the summer sunshine (fingers crossed).

 Whatever your favourite place is, enjoy taking it in and spending time with friends.
 And, if there’s somewhere that’s not on our list but is definitely on yours – make sure you find time to visit!